 The survey is a sample survey.
-On the basis of the SIC and company size, a stratified sample is drawn from the survey population.
-Companies with 20 employees or more are all included in the survey.
+On the basis of the SIC and enterprise size, a stratified sample is drawn from the survey population.
+Enterprises with one employee or more are all included in the survey.

 Statistics Netherlands conducts plausibility, completeness and consistency checks on data received from the respondents.
 Estimations are conducted for enterprises not responding (on time).

-Received data are raised to the total number of companies in a sector in the period under review by means of a quotient estimator.
-To raise the response data to the entire population, an assistance variable is used that is known for the entire population, namely the number op persons employed.
-On basis of the response, the average investments per person employed are calculated.
-With this result the total investments for the rest of the population can be estimated.
+The population estimation is conducted by means of a quotient estimator.
+In order to raise the response data to the entire population, an assistance variable is used which is known for the entire enterprise population, namely the number of persons employed.
+Based on the response, the average of investments per employed person is calculated.
+With this result, the total investments for the rest of the enterprise population can be estimated.

 Quality of the results

-On basis of the confidence margins of the investments at the various SIC levels, a safe level of detail is determined.
-The same applies to the detail of region.
+Based on research into the confidence margins of the investments at the various SIC levels, a safe level of detail is determined for the publication.
+The same applies to the regional breakdown.

-The methods used in the statistical processing of the sample data are aimed to guarantee comparability in time of the results.
+The method applied in the statistical processing of the sample data is aimed at ensuring comparability of the results over time.